getkloudi/integration-wrapper-generator/out/github/docs/DefaultApi.md

   'path': "path_example", // String | Only commits containing this file path will be returned.
   'author': "author_example", // String | GitHub login, name, or email by which to filter by commit author.
   'until': "until_example", // String | ISO 8601 Date - Only commits before this date will be returned.
-  'accept': "accept_example" // String | Is used to set specified media type.
+  'accept': "'application/vnd.github.v3+json'", // String | Is used to set specified media type 'perPage': 30, // Number | No of result showed per request.
+  'page': 1 // Number | Page number at which you want the search result to come from.
 };
 apiInstance.reposOwnerRepoCommitsGet(owner, repo, opts, (error, data, response) => {
   if (error) {